-It is also understood that the issue of self-incrimination may occur if tax authorities require taxpayers to disclose some information about their potentially illegal scheme while criminal proceedings are pending against them.
-Some information obtained through information collecting power may result in administrative (civil) or criminal penalties.
-Therefore, it seems crucial to determine whether criminal proceedings commence at the time information disclosure is required.
+It is also understood that the issue of self-incrimination may arise if tax authorities require taxpayers to disclose some information about a potentially illegal scheme while criminal proceedings are pending.
+In such circumstances, tax authorities may wish to determine whether criminal proceedings have commenced or are under consideration at the time information disclosure is required.

-Under mandatory disclosure regimes the reportable information, however, is generally required to be disclosed prior to the actual implementation of a scheme.
-Early reporting may be considered to be a part of information collecting activities for tax purposes.
-If information is required merely for tax purposes, taxpayers cannot invoke the privilege against self-incrimination at the time they disclose the information about a tax avoidance scheme because criminal proceedings are not considered to commence.
+However under mandatory disclosure regimes reportable information can be required to be disclosed prior to the actual implementation of a scheme.
+Such early reporting can be considered to be a part of the ordinary information collection activity undertaken for tax assessment purposes.
+To the extent that information is required merely for tax assessment purposes, taxpayers may not be able to invoke the privilege against self-incrimination at the time that disclosure of a tax avoidance scheme is required.